Jungle Beat (TV series): Other media

 Sunrise Productions released Jungle Beat: The Game on the Apple App Store and Google Play.
 Released on the 24th of August 2015, the game was successful and had reached the top spot in the South African App Store by the 25th of August.
 The game features 25 levels and is aimed at children of 4–11 years of age.

 Film adaptation

-Jungle Beat: The Movie is a 2020 Mauritian computer-animated film directed by Brent Dawes, based on the characters of the television series Jungle Beat.
+Jungle Beat: The Movie is a 2020 Mauritian animated film directed by Brent Dawes, based on the characters of the television series Jungle Beat.
 The film premiered at the 2020 Annecy International Animated Film Festival.